Asmae88899/EnsiasCareer-Project/README.md

 # EnsiasCareer
-EnsiasCareer built using in frontend html, css, javascript, jQuery and JEE as backend with MySQL.
+EnsiasCareer built using in frontend html, css, javascript, jQuery and JEE as backend with MySQL

 # Screenshots
 1. Home Page